Every startup looks for ways to catapult a business to success. Here are ten tips for accelerating growth for SaaS (software as a service) companies.

 But listening to all voices is a risk.
 In particular, don’t base your business on free users’ feedback (if you have them) because it’s likely to lead you astray—you’ll be improving your product for the wrong audience.

-Of course provide the best support to all of your users but develop new features for those who take your product seriously and pay you—because they provide you with insights that truly matter.
+Of course, provide the best support to all of your users but develop new features for those who take your product seriously and pay you—because they provide you with insights that truly matter.
+You needed this type of validation when starting your business, and now it’s about repeating that process consistently to maintain and grow a target market.

 If you want to gain high-profile customers, your product shouldn’t be embarrassingly cheap for them.
 Imagine an industry leader using a piece of software that costs five bucks!